abulka/abulka.github.io/content/projects/patterns/hexmvc.md

 A new, architectural pattern for building multi-platform, scalable applications based on ideas from the Hexagonal Architecture pattern + Model View Controller (MVC).

 **TLDR:** Write the application layer but don't import or use any libraries directly.
-Wrap all library calls with Adapter objects, so that you can switch to other libraries easily.
+Wrap all "library" calls with Adapter objects, so that you can switch to other libraries easily.

+**TLDR:** "Libraries" can amazingly, include the application data Model itself, Database and persistence layers, the entire GUI and all calls to server APIs.
+Plug and play everything with this architecture!

 # ![](/projects/patterns/images/hexmvc/image16.png)